-- A project that will be presented directly to the audience and given separately to Ryan. - A 1000-word justification explain the choices you made in the project and why they were effective. - A presentation given to the whole class explaining your project, why you made the choices you did, and how it went.
+- A project that will be presented directly to the audience and given separately to Ryan. - A 1500-word justification explaining the choices you made in the project and why they were effective. - A presentation given to the whole class explaining your project, why you made the choices you did, and how it went.